What Is Product-Led Growth? Strategy, Metrics, & Examples

 Product-led growth metrics

-Product-led companies center their teams around the same product metrics and success indicators to align under the same agenda.
+Product-led companies center their teams around the same and success indicators to align under the same agenda.
 Many are often standard metrics that are used in sales- and marketing-led environments.
 However, product-led companies tend to look at and use these metrics for different purposes than those models.

 Acquisition